sergejsha/tinymachine/README.md

 [![Build Status](https://travis-ci.org/beworker/tinymachine.svg)](https://travis-ci.org/beworker/tinymachine)

-TinyMachine is fun to use [finit-state machine][1].
+TinyMachine is fun to use [finite-state machine][1].
 It helps you to write compact and clearly structured code when used in [event-driver programming][3].
 No deep if-else or switch-case statements, no static state transition tables, no complex, hard to understand models.
 Just clearly structured state handling and transition logic.
 This is what TinyMachine is.

 # TinyMachine is
  - extra small (~ 5K jar)